 Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
 Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 8, 2008.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 6, 2009.
 NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2008 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2009 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZAT 'ION: AIA TEAM NUMBER: ADULT ADVISOR : DATE OF THIS FLIGHT: LOCATIO N: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE M ET) PUT "YES" OR "NO" Did this rocket weigh less than 150 00 grams at takeoff, with egg a nd motors?
-If the rocket weighed more than 45 53 grams, was FAA notificatior n done?
-Did this rocket use only motors fro om the TARC list of NAR appr oved/certified motors?
-Did the rocket contain two Grade A A large, raw hen's eggs?
-Did this rocket make a safe flight a and recovery under the TARC r rules & NAR Safety Code?
-Did the part of the rocket containing ng the eggs land without any hu uman intervention (catching) ?
-Did both of the eggs carried by the rocket remain uncracked after the flight?
-SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS ▲ DIFFERENCE FROM 1 45.00 SEC: ↓ (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS MULTIPLY DIFFER ENCE BY 2: AVERAGE TIME: SEC HUNDREDTHS DIFFERENCE FROM 1 750 FEET: (NO NEGATIVES) ALTIMETER ALTITUDE: FEET FINAL SCORE (SU Put only "DQ" if an JM) ny answers above are "no" SUPERVISING TEACHER/AD I certify that the student members of this ter assistance of any other adult or any person that the team information on file at AIA is of valid parent consent forms are eligible to re am designed, built, and flew this rocke not on the team.
-I also certify that no r current.
-I understand that team membe more than two official qualification flight attempts were made by this team, a SIGNATURE: PR RINT NAME: ADULT N.A.R.
-MEMBER OBS I certify that I am a Senior NAR member w I am not related to any team members or aff the Team America competition. ho personally observed this flight, and the above initials and scores are mi organization, and that this flight wa ne, based on my observations.
-I certify s s conducted in compliance with the rules SIGNATURE: PR RINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:
+TEAM'S SCHOOL/ORGANIZA ATION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUI REMENTS (ALL MUST BE MET) PUT "YES" OR "NO" Did this rocket weigh less than 1 1500 grams at takeoff, with egg and mo otors?
+If the rocket weighed more than 453 grams, was FAA notification done e?
+Did this rocket use only motors from the TARC list of NAR approved/ certified motors?
+Did the rocket contain one Grad le A large, raw hen's egg oriented on its s side?
+Did this rocket make a safe fligh nt and recovery under the TARC rules & NAR Safety Code?
+Did the part of the rocket contain ning the egg land without any human in ntervention (catching)?
+Did the egg carried by the rocke et remain uncracked after the flight?
+SCORING TIMER # 1 (NAR OBSERVER)): sec · HUNDRED THS DIFFERENCE FROM I 45.00 SEC: ↓ (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS MULTIPLY DIFFERI • ENCE BY 2: AVERAGE TIME: SEC HUNDREDTHS DIFFERENCE FROM I 750 FEET: (NO NEGATIVES) ALTIMETER ALTITUDE: FEET FINAL SCORE (SU Put only "DQ" if an M)y answers above are "no" assistance of any other adult or any personal s team designed, built, and flew this rocket without on not on the team.
+I also certify that no more the is current.
+I understand that team membership c nan two official qualification f light attempts were made by this team, a SIGNATURE: PRINT NAME: I certify that I am a Senior NAR membe BSERVER CERTIFICATION er who personally observed this flight, and the ab r affiliated with their school or non-profit organized SIGNATURE: PRINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL:

-FAX TO 703-358-1133 NO LATER THAN APRIL 8, 2008 Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.
+FAX TO 703-358-1133 NO LATER THAN APRIL 6, 2009 Team sends in form if flight successful, NAR observer sends in form for unsuccessful flights.